 The Presiding Officer.
 The meeting shall be presided over and chaired by the Presiding Officer (Mayor), or, in the Presiding Officer's absence, the Mayor Pro-Tem.
-To the extent not inconsistent with the rules set forth below, the City Council meetings shall be governed by the 10th edition Roberts Rules of Order, dated October 2000 and authored by Henry M. Robert III.
+Except as modified by the rules set forth below, City Council meetings shall be governed by Rosenberg's Rules of Order: Simple Rules of Parliamentary Procedure for the 21st Century (latest edition).

-- (a) Authority to Rule Out of Order.
-The Presiding Officer shall have the authority to rule any speaker out of order, including speakers during the Public Comment period, if the subject raised is not within the subject matter jurisdiction of the City Council, or during a public hearing or a general business item if the speaker is not presenting testimony or evidence relevant to the matter or if the speaker becomes disruptive to the proceedings and conduct of the meeting. - Authority to Conduct Meeting In an Orderly Manner.
+(a) Authority to Rule Out of Order.
+The Presiding Officer shall have the authority to rule any speaker out of order, including speakers during the Public Comment period, if the subject raised is not within the subject matter jurisdiction of the City Council, or during a public hearing or general business item if the speaker is not presenting testimony or evidence relevant to the matter, or if the speaker becomes disruptive to the proceedings and conduct of the meeting.
+All persons giving comment shall speak directly to the City Council.

+Authority to Conduct Meeting In an Orderly Manner.
 The Presiding Officer shall have the responsibility for the conduct of meetings in an orderly manner.

-To prevent the obstruction of business, and in carrying out this responsibility, the Presiding Officer shall have the authority to give the floor to any member of the City Council or public by recognizing him/her, to prevent the misuse of legitimate forms of motions or privileges, to take matters up out of order, and to order any person willfully interrupting the meeting to be removed from the room.
-All persons are expected to conduct themselves with civility and courtesy at all times.
-All persons giving comments shall speak directly to the Council and address issues, not individuals.
+To prevent the obstruction of business, and in carrying out this responsibility, the Presiding Officer shall have the authority to give the floor to any member of the City Council or public by recognizing them, to prevent the misuse of legitimate forms of motions or privileges, and to take matters up out of order.